Neighborhood Harvest Project

 How we accomplish our mission

-· Through our website and forum, we share information and resources to foster a supportive climate for sustainable living and community, school and neighborhood gardening.
+· Through our website and social media platform, we share information and resources to foster a supportive climate for sustainable living and community, school and neighborhood gardening.

 · Through education and outreach programs, we help the people of our city build self-reliance and interdependence through community gardening and sustainable living.

 · Through support of anti-hunger initiatives, we encourage gardeners to give back by sharing their garden produce, skills, knowledge and dedication with others.